eliasdejong/viperlith/docs/ARCHITECTURE.md

    └────────────────────────────────────────────────────────────────────────────────┘

 ```
-If a client request needs to affect a write to the database, the worker will place a command into the queue for the single-writer.

-This design effectively serializes all writes at the application layer, meaning `SQLITE_BUSY` is never encountered in practice.
-Because workers can read from the same `mmap` cache, reads scale horizontally with core count.
-Writes are batched for maximum throughput using nested transactions (`SAVEPOINT`) while still being fully serialized & ACID.
-The single-writer will drain the queues and process commands on a fixed interval.

 A typical interaction cycle goes like this:
 1. User performs an action inside the UI
 2. Fetch request is fired to an action endpoint (e.g. `/click-button`)